 Inches vs. Pounds: The Tale of the Tape

-You’ve been eating right and busting your butt (quite literally) in the gym four times a week for several weeks now.
+You’ve been eating right and busting your butt (quite literally) in the gym three times a week for several weeks now.
 But, according to the scale, you just aren’t making any progress toward your weight-loss goals.
 So, what’s the problem?
 Should you add more cardio?
 Try a fad diet?
 Maybe you need to be in the gym every day?

 Before you completely re-think your fitness strategy, or get discouraged and consider giving up – it’s time to talk about how you’re measuring your success.
 Despite the fact that your body is getting smaller and tighter, the numbers on the scale aren’t dropping, but that doesn’t mean you’re not making progress!
 When you burn fat and increase muscle mass, there may be times when the numbers on the scale are higher.
 So how do you tell if all of your hard work is paying off?
 Besides signs of progress like looking and feeling better, and changes in the way your clothes fit, taking your measurements is a fantastic method to keep track of your changing body shape as you get fit.